noiseprotocol/noise_spec/noise.md

 zero-length plaintext.

-Static public keys and payloads will be in cleartext if they occur in a handshake pattern prior to a DH operation, and will be an AEAD ciphertext if they occur after a DH operation.
+Static public keys and payloads will be in cleartext if they occur in a handshake pattern prior to a DH operation, and will be AEAD ciphertexts if they occur after a DH operation.
 (If Noise is being used with pre-shared symmetric keys, this rule is different: *all* static public keys and payloads will be encrypted; see [Section 7](#pre-shared-symmetric-keys)).
 Like transport messages, AEAD